josephine-doerre/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-The Repository for Skripts, Codebook and README-files.
+The Repository includes the following files:

+- 'README.txt'